avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-16-12-Modify-your-AFML.md

 ### Modify your Alexa Focus Manager Library behavior

 Your device only has one speaker - but at any given time, there might be multiple **Capability Agents** that wish to use it.
 The **Focus Manager** exists to ensure a consistent user experience and prevent the chaos of multiple agents speaking over each other at the same time.
-How does it know what to give control of the speaker to?
+But how does it know what to give control of the speaker to?
 We've divided different functions (such as **Speech**, **Alarms**, and **Music**) into various **Channels** that take priority over each other in a structure determined by the Focus Manager.

 What if your device's specific use case involved critical functions that you didn't want interrupted?
 For example - if you were building an automotive navigation system, your users wouldn't want to miss Alexa's driving directions because an alarm went off and took control of your speaker.
 Let's try an example interaction to learn about the behavior of your Sample App's Focus Manager.